goharbor/harbor/docs/user_guide.md

 1. Go to **Projects**, select a project, and select **Configuration**.
 1. Under **CVE whitelist**, select **Project whitelist**.
    ![Project CVE whitelist](img/cve-whitelist5.png)
-1. Optionally click **Add System** to add all of the CVE IDs from the system CVE whitelist to this project whitelist.
+1. Optionally click **Copy From System** to add all of the CVE IDs from the system CVE whitelist to this project whitelist.
 1. Click **Add** and enter a list of additional CVE IDs to ignore during vulnerability scanning of this project.
    ![Add project CVEs](img/cve-whitelist6.png)